 (e) a warning that if animals of a class specified in the notice are taken they are likely to endanger or be detrimental to human health or life if handled or consumed.

-(5) Where the Protection Board has caused a notice to be published under subsection (3), if the Protection Board is of the opinion that the prohibition mentioned in that notice may without danger or detriment to human health or life be cancelled, the Protection Board shall cause a further notice cancelling the prohibition to be published in the Gazette and in a newspaper circulating in the area concerned.
+(5) Where the Director General has caused a notice to be published under subsection (3), if the Director General is of the opinion that the prohibition mentioned in that notice may without danger or detriment to human health or life be cancelled, the Director General shall cause a further notice cancelling the prohibition to be published in the Gazette and in a newspaper circulating in the area concerned.

 (6) A person who takes an animal of a class specified in a notice for the time being in force under subsection (3) in breach of the prohibition mentioned in that notice commits an offence.

-Penalty: $1 000.
+Penalty: a fine of $50 000.

 [Section 68 amended by No. 40 of 1978 s.
 12; No. 20 of 1989 s.
-3.]
+3; No. 46 of 2010 s.
+55(2) and 56.]

 69. Use of poison, setting traps, etc.

-(1) Subject to this Act, it shall be lawful for the Protection Board and the owners and occupiers of land and all persons acting with their authority for the purpose of controlling declared animals, to lay poison and set traps or snares on any land.
+(1) Subject to this Act, it shall be lawful for the Director General and the owners and occupiers of land and all persons acting with their authority for the purpose of controlling declared animals, to lay poison and set traps or snares on any land.

 (2) An inspector or authorised person shall not use poison for the control of declared animals on or in relation to any land unless notice has been given to the actual occupant (if any) of the land of the intention to use poison.